German orthography: Sorting

-Microsoft Windows in German versions offers the choice between the first two variants in its internationalisation settings.
+Microsoft Windows in German versions offers the choice between the first two variants in its internationalization settings.

 A sort of combination of nos.
 1 and 2 also exists, in use in a couple of lexica: The umlaut is sorted with the base character, but an ae, oe, ue in proper names is sorted with the umlaut if it is actually spoken that way (with the umlaut getting immediate precedence).
 A possible sequence of names then would be Mukovic; Muller; Müller; Mueller; Multmann in this order.